Dschee/NeuralKit/readme.md

 ### Known Issues

 - Networks using convolution layers cannot be optimized.
 Training currently diverges.
-- Optimizers other than vanilla SGD and Momentum SGD currently do not work.
-Training currently diverges.
+- Optimizers other than vanilla SGD and Momentum SGD currently lead to divergence of weights.